Transdev Australasia: Transdev Sydney

+Great River City Light Rail

-Transdev, as part of the Great River City Light Rail consortium, was awarded the Supply, Operate and Maintain contract for the Parramatta Light Rail stage 1 project in 2018.
-As part of the consortium, Transdev Australasia will be operating the Parramatta Light Rail when it opens in 2023.
+Separate to Transdev Sydney's light rail operation in Sydney's CBD, Transdev, as part of the Great River City Light Rail consortium, was awarded the Supply, Operate and Maintain contract for the Parramatta Light Rail stage 1 project in 2018.
+The consortium began operating the Parramatta Light Rail when it opened in December 2024.

 Transdev Sydney Ferries

 Transdev owns Transdev Sydney Ferries, which operates Sydney Ferries services under contract to the Government of New South Wales.
 It was initially formed as Harbour City Ferries, a 50/50 joint venture with Transfield Services (later Broadspectrum) in 2012, until Transdev acquired Broadspectrum's share in December 2016.
 In July 2019, Harbour City Ferries commenced a new contract until June 2028.
 To coincide with the contract, Harbour City Ferries was rebranded Transdev Sydney Ferries.